docknetwork/planning/spec/0003-schema.md

 The task breakdown as per above spec for both the node and SDK is as follows:

-- Mock API for getting and putting blob in Substrate
+- Mock API for getting and putting blob in Substrate.
+A successful build with the defined methods is sufficient.
-- Node API for write and read blob, includes tests mentioned in the spec
+- Node API for write and read blob, includes all tests for node mentioned in the spec.
 - Add class `BlobModule` in SDK.
 Support reading and writing blobs on chain through SDK.
-Write tests mentoned in impl spec
+Write tests 1-4.
 - Write and read schemas from chain using the `Schema` class.
 Used `BlobModule` internally.
-Covers validating JSON shcema, serializing, signing, sending and querying the chain.
-Write corresponding tests mentoned in impl spec.
+Covers validating JSON schema, serializing, signing, sending and querying the chain.
+Write corresponding tests mentioned in impl spec.
+Write tests 5-14.
 - Integration with credentials:
   - `validateCredentialSchema` implementation and tests 15.1-15.4
   - `validateCredentialSchema` tests 15.5-15.7
   - `validateCredentialSchema` tests 15.8
-- Add `setSchema` in VerifiableCredential and test from impl spec
+- Add `setSchema` in VerifiableCredential and test 16 from impl spec
-- Add `validateSchema` in VerifiableCredential and test from impl spec
+- Add `validateSchema` in VerifiableCredential and test 17 from impl spec
-- Update `verifyCredential` to check for valid schema and test from impl spec
+- Update `verifyCredential` to check for valid schema and test 18 from impl spec
-- Update `VerifiableCredential`'s verify method
+- Update `VerifiableCredential`'s verify method and test 19.
-- Update `verifyPresentation` to check for valid schema and test from impl spec
+- Update `verifyPresentation` to check for valid schema and test 18 from impl spec
-- Update `VerifiablePresentation`'s verify method and test from impl spec
+- Update `VerifiablePresentation`'s verify method and test 19 from impl spec
 - Add example script for blob module showing put and get
 - Add example script for schema module's builder pattern and then reading and writing the schema on chain
 - Add example script for showing schema validation.